heptarch/heptarch.github.io/drafts/SAEPage.md

 feature directions which are invisible in $\mathcal{N}$.
 No linear decoder can recover.
 This is where polysemanticity starts, and our sparsity tie-breaker comes into play in order to select $\hat{V}$.
+The question is whether there is structure beyond the simple $\alpha = 1$ threshold.

 ## 3. <a href="#tbc">Hunting the Transition</a><a id="sec-3" name="sec-3"></a>